Ibn Hajar al-Asqalani: Personal life

 In 1397, at the age of twenty-five, Al-'Asqalani married the celebrated hadith expert Uns Khatun, who held ijazat from 'Abdur-Rahim al-'Iraqi and gave public lectures to crowds of 'ulama', including as-Sakhawi.

 Positions

-Ibn Hajar went on to be appointed to the position of Egyptian chief-judge (Qadi) several times.
+Ibn Hajar went on to be appointed to the position of Egyptian qadi (chief judge) several times.
+He had a scholarly rivalry with the Hanafi scholar Badr al-Din al-Ayni.

 Death

 Ibn Hajar died after 'Isha' (night prayer) on 8th Dhul-Hijjah 852 (2 February 1449), aged 79.
 An estimated 50,000 people attended his funeral in Cairo, including Sultan Sayfud-Din Jaqmaq (1373–1453 CE) and Caliph of Cairo Al-Mustakfi II (r.
 1441–1451 CE).